abbasizadeh/Git-Guide/README.md

 # Tags
 When we reach a certain level in our development (like a developing a software) we can tag it.
-Tags can be used as the name of the versions.
+Tags can be used to specify the version of the software.
 - git tag -a v3.7 -m "message"  --> tagged as version 3.7.
 - git tag  --> shows the version.